IguanaAzul/RubiksCube/README.md

 # RubiksCube
-Implementations of a Rubiks Cube in Python and in C++
+Implementation of a Rubiks Cube in python.